About the Position:

 Excepted Service Overseas Family Member Appointment

 Family Member Preference (FMP) for Overseas Employment

 Military Spouse Preference (MSP) for Overseas Employment

-Specialized Experience: One year of specialized experience which includes: maintaining personnel files; managing supplies; and utilizing computer systems to create newsletters, reports or handbooks.
-This definition of specialized experience is typical of work performed at the next lower grade/level position in the federal service (GS-04).
+Specialized Experience: One year of specialized experience which includes assisting customers with employee benefits and/or compensation programs; conducting job analyses; providing complex advisory civilian human resource services to managers; and recommending alternative solutions to civilian human resources recruitment and placement issues.
+This definition of specialized experience is typical of work performed at the next lower grade/level position in the federal service (GS-11).

-You will be evaluated on the basis of your level of competency in the following areas: Attention to Detail
+You will be evaluated on the basis of your level of competency in the following areas: Benefits and Work Life Programs

 Multiple positions may be filled from this announcement.